 Article 6 (Acceptance of Open Badges)

-- A Recipient will receive an Open Badge by registering their recipient information for the Open Badge on the Service.
+- Recipients may obtain Open Badges, etc. by registering their recipient information with the Service.

 - Please register the individual email address when registering information about the recipient.In case multiple persons are sharing one email address such as on the job or at school,we accept the registration of recipient information using the same email address based on unanimous agreement of all those involved.